theednaffattack/slack-clone-client/README.md

-# A NextJS starter app for use in my portfolio.
+# A NextJS starter app for use in my portfolio

 ## Features